dashingzombie/insectclassifiers/index.md

 >Processing Time:

 The current implementation is computationally intensive, necessitating exploration of alternative models.
 One promising option is Plenoxel, a view-dependent sparse voxel model.
-Plenoxels rely on a a simple and explicit volumetric representation that be optimized from calibrated images via gradient methods and regularization without any neural components [2].
+Plenoxels rely on a a simple and explicit volumetric representation that can be optimized from calibrated images via gradient methods and regularization without any neural components [2].

 >Anatomy Complexity: